manybabies/manybabies.github.io/projects.md

       </div>
       <div class="col-sm-10">
         <h4>Spin-off Projects</h4>
-        <i>Build on the methods or data from the main projects; e.g., extending the study to a different population of infants (e.g., bilinguals; MB1B) or follow-up data collection (e.g., longitudinal correlation with CDIs; MB1L).
-Identified with a letter following the main project abbreviation</i>
+        <i>Build on the methods or data from the main projects, e.g., extending the study to a different population of infants (e.g., bilinguals; MB1B) or follow-up data collection (e.g., longitudinal correlation with CDIs; MB1L); identified with a letter following the main project abbreviation</i>
       </div>
     </div>
     <div class="row">